cropro78/HP-250-G4-Hackintosh-Opencore/README.md

 - SSDT-HPET (For patching IRQ conflicts, build it with SSDTTime on Windows)
 - SSDT-PLUG (For fixing Power Management, build it with SSDTTime on Windows)
 - SSDT-PNLF (For repairing backlight, for use with WhateverGreen)
-- AppleALC (Best alcid layout id for ALC282 is: 3)
+- AppleALC (Best alcid layout id for ALC282 on this laptop is: 3)
 - Lilu
 - RealtekRTL
 - SMCBatteryManager